Why Form a Nevada LLC?

 Furthermore, you get to choose the tax treatment of your Nevada LLC.
 You can choose to have it treated as a be treated as a single member or sole proprietorship or partnership for tax purposes.
 It can be taxed as a C corporation or S corporation.

 As with any state, there are some guidelines you must follow when setting up an LLC in Nevada, but there are also some significant advantages.
+For more information, read our article on Nevada LLC advantages and disadvantages.

 Let’s detail some of the benefits of forming an LLC in Nevada: